explorable-viz/esop2025/author-response/popl2025/response.md

 C1. _Graph dependencies via conjugate operators is complicated_.
-Conjugacy is important because it is the formal framework for relating forward and backwards analysis over the graph, for example explaining why you can compute the same function (extensionally) in two different ways, with potentially different performance, using the De Morgan dual.
+Conjugacy is important because it is the formal framework for relating forward and backwards analysis over the graph, for example explaining why you can compute the same function (extensionally speaking) in two different ways, with potentially different performance, using the De Morgan dual.
 We will streamline this section and also reorganise things so that the graph semantics comes first (with richer examples, as per Reviewer A), and the conjugate operators over the graph are presented afterwards, with a cleaner presentation.

 C2. _Graph algorithms don't pay attention to properties of operators_.
-By the time the graph algorithms are presented with a graph, that graph already captures the kind of information you are referring to; so in the running example you mention, the dependence graph already captures the specific fact that x2 * x3 only depends on x2 (because it is zero), not x3.
+By the time the graph algorithms are given a graph, that graph already captures the kind of information you are referring to; so in the running example you mention, the dependence graph already captures the specific fact that x2 * x3 only depends on x2 (because it is zero), not x3.
 Thus whereas the procedure that builds the graph must depend on facts like these, the algorithms that operate on the graph can act uniformly on the graph without having to consider